mainmatter/ember-simple-auth/README.md

 ### Implementing a custom Authorizer

 Besides extending one of the predefined authorizers, an application can also implement fully custom authorizers.
-In order to do that, extend the abstract base authorizer that Ember Simple Auth comes with and implement the `authorize` method:
+In order to do that, extend the abstract base authorizer that Ember Simple Auth comes with and override the `authorize` method:

 ```js
 // app/authorizers/custom.js